 This course introduces students to theories of learning and development.
 Students apply critical thinking and their knowledge of learning theories to explore and analyze motivation, classroom management, measurement, and evaluation.
 Field work may be required by the instructor.
-Prerequisite: 150.
+Prerequisite: grade of C or higher in 150 or concurrent.
 OC